A pun is a joke misusing the different possible meanings of a word or the fact that there are words that sound alike but have different meanings.

 She had a photographic memory but never developed it.

 Free Pun Activities

-In this mini lesson, students watch the video.
-The video goes over the definition and a couple examples.
+In this mini-lesson, students watch the video.
+The video goes over the definition and a couple of examples.
 Next students pause the video to complete either the digital or printable organizer.
 After completing the organizer, students continue watching the video to check their responses.
 This activity makes a great introduction to a lesson on puns.